Site Logo Site Logo

 • Race: Breast cancer is diagnosed more often in Caucasian women than women of other races.

-• Family History and Genetic Factors: If your mother, sister, father or child has been diagnosed with breast or ovarian cancer, you have a higher risk of being diagnosed with breast cancer in the future.
+• Family History and Genetic Factors: If your mother, sister, father, or child has been diagnosed with breast or ovarian cancer, you have a higher risk of being diagnosed with breast cancer in the future.
 Your risk increases if your relative was diagnosed before the age of 50.

 • Personal Health History: If you have been diagnosed with breast cancer in one breast, you have an increased risk of being diagnosed with breast cancer in the other breast in the future.
 Also, your risk increases if abnormal breast cells have been detected before (such as atypical hyperplasia, lobular carcinoma in situ (LCIS) or ductal carcinoma in situ (DCIS)).

-• Menstrual and Reproductive History: Early menstruation (before age 12), late menopause (after 55), having your first child at an older age, or never having given birth can also increase your risk for breast cancer.
+• Menstrual and Reproductive History: Early menstruation (before age 12), late menopause (after age 55), having your first child at an older age, or never having given birth can increase your risk for breast cancer.

 • Certain Genome Changes: Mutations in certain genes, such as BRCA1 and BRCA2, can increase your risk for breast cancer.
-This is determined through a genetic test, which you may consider taking if you have a family history of breast cancer.
+This is determined through a genetic test, which you may consider undergoing if you have a family history of breast cancer.
 Individuals with these gene mutations can pass the gene mutation onto their children.

 • Dense Breast Tissue: Having dense breast tissue can increase your risk for breast cancer and make lumps harder to detect.
 Several states have passed laws requiring physicians to disclose to women if their mammogram indicates that they have dense breasts so that they are aware of this risk.
 Be sure to ask your physician if you have dense breasts and what the implications of having dense breasts are.